citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

 My shattered energy was unable to hold longer any faith, and I cried out desperately: "Mother, don't pray again!
 The Great Spirit does not care if we live or die!
 Let us not look for good or justice: then we shall not be disappointed!"

 "Sh! my child, do not talk so madly.
-There is Taku Iyotan Wasaka,\[1] to which I pray," she answered, as she stroked my head again as she used to do when I was a smaller child.
+There is Taku Iyotan Wasaka,[^1] to which I pray," she answered, as she stroked my head again as she used to do when I was a smaller child.

-\[Footnote 1: An absolute Power.]
+[^1]: An absolute Power.

-III.
+### III.
 MY MOTHER'S CURSE UPON WHITE SETTLERS.

 One black night mother and I sat alone in the dim starlight, in front of our wigwam.
 We were facing the river, as we talked about the shrinking limits of the village.
 She told me about the poverty-stricken white settlers, who lived in caves dug in the long ravines of the high hills across the river.